Suffering from toothache?

 Once you are comfortable, our dentist will access the infected tooth and begin to clean out the diseased pulp, bacteria and any debris.
 The root canal is then shaped ready for a temporary filling.
 This filling helps to reinforce the tooth and prevent further infection.

 At Noosa Family Dental, we will guide you through the aftercare process so that your transition is as smooth as possible.
+With the right care and our expert treatment, your teeth will last a lifetime!

 After your final root canal appointment, your restored tooth should no longer feel pain.
 It will, however, feel sensitive and tender for a few days.
 This discomfort can be relieved with over-the-counter or prescription medication recommended by your dentist.